 Postal service users, both residential and commercial, are entitled to an affordable high-quality universal postal service that meets their reasonable needs.
-This includes QoS standards related to (1) the time permitted for delivery and (2) the regularity and reliability of the universal postal service.
+This includes quality of service (QoS) standards related to (1) the time permitted for delivery and (2) the regularity and reliability of the universal postal service.